apache/mesos/docs/committer-candidate-checklist.md

 * Knowledge and activity breadth and depth in the Mesos project as well as areas where the candidate could be a maintainer:
 <input type="text"/>

-* Can the candidate be trusted to act the right way outside of known areas where he/she has already demonstrated committer-level expertise and behavior:
+* Can the candidate be trusted to act the right way outside of known areas where they have already demonstrated committer-level expertise and behavior:
 <input type="text"/>

 * High quality source code.